JustinFreitas/StealthTracker/readme.txt

 - v2.1 - Update to account for 3.3.13.
 - v2.2 - Deprecation updates.
 Addition of current CT actor name to the 'not stealthing' message for clarity.
 Update to account for 3.3.14.
 - v2.3 - Bug fixes and protection from null pointer exceptions.
+- v2.4 - Change to the action handler override mechanism to chain in the override instead of always calling the base.
+This should work around the compatibility issues with other extensions.